Infineon/BlockchainSecurity2Go-Python-Library/examples/get-card-info/README.md

 Your output should look something like:

-    Found the specified reader and a Blockchain Security 2Go card Is PIN enabled?
+    Found the specified reader and a Blockchain Security 2Go card!
+    Is PIN enabled?
 False
     Card ID (hex): 02090c2900020027000c
     Version: v1.0